reahl/reahl/reahl-doc/doc/tutorial/buildingblocks.rst

 files, but then all of these objects are thrown away on the web server.

-You may have wondered why `.factory()` was used in the `.assemble()` of the HelloUI (above), but not in the code of ReahllyBadPoem earlier.
+You may have wondered why `.factory()` was used in the `.assemble()` of the HelloUI, but not in the code of ReahllyBadPoem.
 Well, ReahllyBadPoem is a :class:`~reahl.web.fw.Widget` and in the code shown it is being constructed.
 It makes sense that as part of its own construction it should also construct all of its children :class:`~reahl.web.fw.Widget`\ s, doesn't it?
 Why wait any longer?